rackerlabs/support-how-to/content/exchange/cloud-office-control-panel-overview.md

 -  **Email Setup Wizard** - View useful mailbox information while using step-by-step instructions on how to set up your Cloud Office services.
 -  **View Tickets** - Create a new ticket and view any past tickets on the Support Tickets landing page.

-### Reseller tools
+### Reseller Tools

-The Reseller Tools section provides reseller options for Rackspace Email, such as adding new customers, managing reseller administrators, domains, sites, and gaining access to the reseller Partner Portal.
+The **Reseller Tools** section provides reseller options for Rackspace Email, such as adding new customers, managing reseller administrators, domains, sites, and gaining access to the reseller Partner Portal.

-Following are some of the options available in the Reseller Tools section:
+Following are some of the options available in the **Reseller Tools** section:

 - **Customers** - List customers for your reseller account.
 - **Add customers** - Add new customers to your reseller account.